 The Centre for Late Antique & Medieval Studies was founded in 1988.
 It is unique in Britain in its range of subjects and chronological span.
-Close relations with the Centre for Hellenic Studies also provide a combination of Eastern and Western Medieval Studies without parallel nationally and internationally.

 Medieval Studies Degrees